USC vs. Arizona NCAA Football Odds, Plays and Insights | October 30, 2021

 - Against the spread, Arizona is 3-4-0 this year.

-- This year, the Wildcats won ATS in their only game as an underdog of 20.5 points or more.
+- The Wildcats covered the spread in their only game when underdogs by 21 points or more.

-- Arizona's games this season have gone over the total in two out of seven opportunities (28.6%).
+- Arizona's games this year have hit the over on two of seven set point totals (28.6%).

 - The Wildcats average 13.6 fewer points per game (14.3) than the Trojans surrender (27.9).

-- In games that Arizona amasses more than 382.3 yards, the team is 2-0 against the spread and 0-2 overall.
+- In games that Arizona piles up more than 382.3 yards, the team is 2-0 against the spread and 0-2 overall.

-- The Wildcats have turned the ball over five more times (16 total) than the Trojans have forced a turnover (11) this season.
+- This year the Wildcats have turned the ball over 16 times, five more than the Trojans' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.